 Most couples plan to tell their child of his or her origins so we ask each donor to complete a questionnaire, which contains non-identifying information such as your interests and how you would describe yourself.
 This is passed on to the couple if they request it or to the child if he or she requests it.

 All donors are asked to be identifiable to children born from the use of their eggs in the long term.
 This means that you would be willing to be contacted by the Clinic to disclose further information or to consider disclosing your identity.
 The request for contact may be from either the children born or their parents.

 The practice of egg donation is governed by the Human Assisted Reproductive Technology (HART) Act 2004.
 An important principle of the Act is that offspring conceived through the use of donor sperm or donor eggs should be made aware by their parents of their genetic origins, and be able to secure information about the donor and his or her identity.

 We feel it is very important if you have a husband or partner, that they know all about the issues involved with donating eggs.
-He is also asked to sign the consent form to say that he is aware that his partner is a donor and that he has sufficient information and advice.
+He or she is also asked to sign the consent form to say they are aware and informed of the donor process.
 Our donor coordinators, doctors and counsellors are very happy to talk to both donors and their partners on any issue.
 The Clinic offers independent counsellors whose job is to help people make decisions and explore the implications of egg donation.

 To apply to become an egg donor or to find out more simply watch the video above and fill in the online form.

 If you have further questions you can reach the egg donor team on 0800-4-Fertility (0800-4 - 3378 45489)

 - Become and egg donor, Pathways booklet 15/16